Effective Field Theory for Dark Matter Direct Detection up to Dimension Seven: Conclusions

 The EFT we presented is valid as long as the mediators are heavier than the momenta exchanges in the physical process one is considering.
 For direct detection the typical momentum exchange is below 200 MeV.
 This means that the direct detection processes for a large class of the UV theories of DM would be described by the EFT discussed in this paper.
 Still, one can think of ways to extend the framework further.
 For instance, one could extend the basis to include operators with several DM multiplets, or to relax the assumption of global dark $U(1)_D$.
 We leave these for future work.

-\acknowledgments We thank Fady Bishara for useful discussions.
+\acknowledgments We thank Fady Bishara for useful discussions, and Zach Polonsky and Jos\'e Santiago for pointing out two missing operators.
 JZ and MT acknowledge support in part by the U.S. National Science Foundation under CAREER Grant PHY-1151392 and by the DOE grant de-sc0011784.